jeffreychan1/ai-agent/README.md

 This will start the FastAPI server with automatic reload enabled.
 You can access the interactive API documentation at `http://127.0.0.1:8000/docs`.

+## Prompt Examples

+"Create a sales report with these columns: staff name, product name, quantity sold, unit price, extended price."

+"Show me the customers, what they bought, and how much they spent."

+"Alice is one of our staff.
+Give me the names of the products that she did not sell."

 ## License

 This project is licensed under the MIT License.